MrSchmaltz/hello-word/README.md

 ```
 ## Kubernetes
 [Install Kubectl]( https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+Find how to Install kubectl from the page above.

 [Expose External IP]( https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/)
 Exposing an External IP Address to Access an Application in a Cluster
-Follow the process from the page above.
+Following the process from the page above.

 ### 1 Creating a service for an application running in five pods
-Find how to Install kubectl from the page above.
 ```
 kubectl apply -f https://k8s.io/examples/service/load-balancer-example.yaml
 ```